Belchamp Walter in the 12th Century

 In the struggle for power in the country much "manovering" was taking place.
 Its effect on the local region was probably significant.
 The change of king from the Conqueror (dying in 1087) to his son Henry I and the dispute over the "rightful" successor to the throne was similar to the events that were to happen in Belchamp Walter in the next century.
 Of lesser import the successors of the de Veres and de Clares still shaped the future of the country and the local region.

-Many important family names are associated with the region of North Essex, Suffolk and Norfolk.
 The lack of male heirs meant that land was "passed" in a manner that will not necessarily make sense.
 Looking at the family trees of those families is only of secondary help in understanding how things "came about".
 The connection between the de Veres, the de Beauchamps and then the de Botetourts (in the thirteenth century) is significant to the region.

-The succession of the royal line from Henry I, the son and successor of William I through Steven, Henry II , Richard I, John, Henry III and then the Edwards saw a major connection through de Botetourt.
+The succession of the royal line from Henry I, the son and successor of William I through Steven, Henry II, Richard I, John, Henry III and then the Edwards saw a major connection through de Botetourt.
 Sir John de Botetourt was rumoured to be the illegitimate son of Edward I (apparently disproven) but was a key player for all the Kings Edward.